Secure Transportation Services

 Delta County Regulations Regarding Secure Transportation Services

-The Delta County Board of County Commissioners (BoCC) on Friday, December 9, 2022 voted to adopt and implement the Standards for Licensing and Permitting of Secure Transportation Services in Delta County.
+The Delta County Board of County Commissioners (BoCC) voted to adopt and implement Standards for Licensing and Permitting of Secure Transportation Services in Delta County on December 9, 2022.
 The regulations became effective upon signing of the regulations.
+On December 19, 2023, the BoCC voted to adopt updated Standards which addressed clarifying language around the licensing authority for issuance of licenses/permits and reciprocity agreements and penalties for failure to get a license.
 The BoCC has appointed and delegated the Office of Emergency Management to oversee Secure Transportation Licensing, permitting and inspections as defined within the regulations.

 Organizations interested in obtaining a Secure Transportation Service license in Delta County should download and review the below documents.
-Questions can be directed to emailing Emergency Management or by calling 970-874-2004.
+Questions can be emailed to Emergency Management or by calling 970-874-2004.

 Secure Transport Service License/Vehicle Permit Application